Professional Doctorate in International Business (DIB)

 Director of the Professional Doctorate in International Business (DIB) specialisation Africa: PhD Dr Geneviève Barro KABRE

 Duration of the training period: maximum of three calendar years since the formalisation of enrolment up to the deposit of the thesis.
 If, after the period of three calendar years the Doctoral student has not deposited the thesis, the Direction of the doctorate programme may authorise an extension of up

 - Tuition fees of the Doctorate Business in Africa: 5,220 Euros (all included)

 - Scholarships.
 A 40% reduction for students from Africa (and the African Diaspora) and Asia.
 Fees for these students: 3,123 Euros (1,044 Euros/year)

 - Please request for scholarships for other regions (Europe, the Middle East, Latin America...)

-Download the syllabus of the Professional Doctorate in Business in Africa (PDF)
+the Doctorate in International Business (DIB) specialisation Africa

 Admission Criteria.
 To be admitted to the Professional Doctorate in International Business specialisation Africa, students must have earned a master's degree or have a minimum of three years of work experience in relevant positions in the field of international business.

 Graduate students in the Professional Master in Business in Sub-Saharan Africa of EENI can

 enrol directly on the Doctorate in International Business specialisation Africa